-Each week, for six weeks, we will provide you with step-by-step information about how to reduce your food waste, looking at everything from shopping to cooking and eating.
+Each week, for six weeks, we will provide you with step-by-step information on how to reduce your food waste, looking at everything from shopping to cooking and eating.
 Join for one week or more, or participate in the full challenge.
 You can jump into the challenge at any stage.
 Every step you take towards reducing your food waste will benefit your wallet and our environment.
 According to the National Food Waste Strategy, your household could save between $2200-3800 per year by reducing household food waste.

-When you get to the end of the six week challenge, there will be a bonus week, where you can:
+When you get to the end of the six-week challenge, there will be a bonus week, where you can:

 - learn to reduce food waste to landfill by composting; or